sackio/fstk/README.md

     * **get(callback)** - Passes latest file data to ``callback``.
 If a disk read is in progress, callback is blocked until read is completed
     * **set(data, callback)** - Sets file data to ``data`` and persists to disk, calling ``callback`` when complete
     * **pset(pStr, value, callback)** - Sets a deep property (``pStr``) of file data to ``value`` and persists all data to disk, calling ``callback`` when complete
+* **watchDirectory(path, options, callback)** - watch a directory of files, passing to callback an object including `files`, an object of watched files
 * **watchJSON(path, options, callback)** - Uses ``watchFile`` with JSON serializers and deserializers to keep a JSON file actively updated in memory as an ``object``
+* **watchDirectoryJSON(path, options, callback)** - watch a directory of JSON files, passing to callback an object including `files`, an object of watched JSON files
 * **getURL(url, options, callback)** - Saves contents of `url` to a temporary file.
 Pass `options.dest_path` to specify a destination path. `callback` is passed an `error` and `path` for the newly created file
 * **postPath(path, url, options, callback)** - Post the contents of `path` to `url`.
 Pass `options.method` as `post` or `put` to change request type.
 Pass `options.form_field` to specify a form field to post file contents to.
 Pass `options.form_data` to include other form data in the request.